Beaconsfield Circular walk

 - In 400 metres you come to a faded silver-painted metal fieldgate, now off its hinges.
 Turn half right through this gap and bear a quarter-left across the grass, your direction 300°.
 In 80 metres you pass between two large lime trees whose lower branches look as though they’ve been filled up with twigs for some enormous bird’s nest.

-- In 100 metres pass through a gap in trees and in 20 metres follow the direction of the footpath post into the trees, your direction 305°.
+- In 100 metres by a marker post pass through a gap in trees and in 20 metres follow the direction of the footpath post into the trees, your direction 305°.
 In 110 metres ignore a wooden kissing gate directly ahead of you and bear left on a broad path now between fences, your direction 265°.

 - In 140 metres you come out on to a surfaced track. .

 - At this point there is a short cut which saves 750 metres of road walking, but bypasses the Friends Meeting House.
 To take the short cut, cross over the surfaced track and instead of turning left, go through the wooden kissing gate ahead.
-Keep ahead, passing a large electricity pylon immediately to your left, across a field in a westerly direction.
-Keep close to the right-hand boundary of this field and in 225 metres, head for a stile, part hidden, in the right-hand corner of this field.
-Go over this stile and keep ahead, now beside a wooden fence on your right, your direction 260°, with a large field to your left.
+Keep ahead, passing a large National Grid electricity pylon immediately to your left, across a field in a westerly direction.
+Keep close to the right-hand boundary of this field and in 225 metres, head for a wooden kissing gate, part hidden, in the right-hand corner of this field.
+Pass through this gate and keep ahead, now beside a wooden fence on your right, your direction 260°, with a large field to your left.
 In 250 metres, skirt left around trees and bushes, and keep ahead.
-In 100 metres cross a stile and keep ahead, now along a fenced-in path, your direction 280°.
-In 380 metres go through a wooden kissing gate and come out onto the road opposite Seer Green Lane, at point [8A] below] (If you wish to visit the Friend’s Meeting House, turn left down the road, afterwards retracing your steps to this point).
+In 100 metres go through a wooden kissing gate and keep ahead, now along a fenced-in path, your direction 280°.
+In 380 metres go through another wooden kissing gate and come out onto the road opposite Seer Green Lane, at point [8A] below] (If you wish to visit the Friend’s Meeting House, turn left down the road, afterwards retracing your steps to this point).

 - But to continue on the main route, turn left, due south, down this car-wide track, following the direction of overhead cables on your right-hand side.